 Communication is crucial.
 The sooner you make contact, the more options you have to delay or stop the levy before your money is transferred.

-Once you’ve verified the levy’s validity, choose the most appropriate resolution based on your financial situation.
+Once you have verified the levy's validity, choose the most appropriate resolution based on your financial situation.

 Each resolution path carries specific eligibility requirements and documentation standards.
 Reviewing these carefully with a tax professional ensures you select the option that best fits your financial capacity.

 Washington law allows specific property and bank funds to remain protected from seizure under RCW 6.15.010.
 Knowing your exemptions ensures you can retain the essentials to live and work.
-Below is a table summarizing some of the most common exemptions available to individuals and business owners.
+The following outlines common exemptions available to individuals and business owners.

 If the funds in your account qualify as exempt, notify your bank and the issuing agency immediately.
 You may need to submit a written claim or exemption form within a short time frame.
 Failing to respond quickly may forfeit your right to reclaim those funds.

-Start by gathering all levy-related documents, then go to the agency’s levy page to view instructions and deadlines.
-For example, verify your balance and exemptions, check your bank freeze date, and find the correct contact number.
-In addition, many overlook the page's last reviewed date, which signals the freshness of guidance.
-Call immediately if anything seems off, request a hold while you organize proof.
+Start by gathering all levy-related documents and visiting the issuing agency's website to review instructions and deadlines.
+Verify your balance and exemptions, confirm your bank freeze date, and locate the correct contact number.
+Call the agency immediately if anything seems unclear, and request a temporary hold while you organize your supporting documentation.